snlpatel001213/AirControl/README.md

 </div>

-# Welcome to Aircontrol
+# Welcome to AirControl

 **AirControl is an Open Source, Modular, Cross-Platform, and Extensible Flight Simulator For Deep Learning Research.** AirControl offers a realistic simulation experience with a variety of airplanes.
 The AirControl is built on [Unity Game engine](https://unity.com).
-Following are the salient features of the Aircontrol:
+Following are the salient features of the AirControl:

 * Built with **C#**, it has **Python** API to control it from your favorite Deep learning Framework.
 * Complete source code is open on Github.
 * Aircontrol takes full advantage of object-oriented programming.
-Developed fully modular from day one.
-You can easily introduce new features such as **vertical takeoff**. you can bring your own **alien plane to AirCotrol**.
+It is developed fully modular from day one.
+You can easily introduce new features such as **vertical takeoff**.
+You can bring your own **alien plane to AirCotrol**.
 * AirControl is truly cross-platform, can be compiled on Linux, macOS, and Windows.
 Binary will be released for all the platforms.
 * The AirControl uses Nvidia [Physx](https://en.wikipedia.org/wiki/PhysX) for the best possible Newtonian physics simulation.
-* Aircontrol allows users to take advantage of aerodynamics effects such as [Ground effect](https://en.wikipedia.org/wiki/Ground_effect_(aerodynamics)).
+* AirControl allows users to take advantage of aerodynamics effects such as [Ground effect](https://en.wikipedia.org/wiki/Ground_effect_(aerodynamics)).
-* All the control surfaces (Throttle, Rudder, Ailerons, and Flaps) accepts normalized input between -1 and 1.
-This makes Aircontrol even more friendly with AI.
+* All the control surfaces (Throttle, Rudder, Ailerons, and Flaps) accept normalized input between -1 and 1.
+This makes AirControl even more friendly with AI.

 ## System Requirement
-It depends on how big your Unity Environment is.
-The environmant which comes with the Aircontrol binary releases is the basic one and tested with following config:
+It depends on how big your Unity environment is.
+The environment which comes with the AirControl binary releases is the basic one and tested with the following config:

-- Operating system : Ubuntu, Windows, Mac
+- Operating System : Ubuntu, Windows, Mac
 - CPU: Intel Core i7
 - GPU: Nvidia 1070 or Higher
 - RAM: 16 GB
-- Flight Controller: xbox [WIP] expected release v0.0.7

-Aircontrol may work with lower than the specified requirements, but its not tested.
+AirControl may work with lower than the specified requirements, but it's not tested.

-You can run Aircontrol in server-client mode in two different machines or both in the single machine.
+You can run AirControl in server-client mode with two different machines or both in a single machine.

 <p align="center">
   <img src="https://github.com/snlpatel001213/AirControl/blob/master/docs/images/FrontImage.png?raw=true" height="400"/>